Capita: History

-In October 2017, the company announced that former Amec Foster Wheeler CEO Jonathan Lewis would take over as CEO from 1 December 2017, following departure of Andy Parker.
-After completing an initial assessment, on 31 January 2018, Lewis announced a profits warning, dividend suspension, a £700 million rights issue, cost cutting and a disposals programme, as net debts were predicted to hit £1.15 billion and a pensions deficit reached £381 million.
+In October 2017, the company announced that former Amec Foster Wheeler CEO Jonathan Lewis would take over as CEO from 1 December 2017, following the departure of Andy Parker.
+After completing an initial assessment, on 31 January 2018, Lewis announced a profit warning, dividend suspension, a £700 million rights issue, cost cutting and a disposals programme, as net debts were predicted to hit £1.15 billion and a pensions deficit reached £381 million.
 The announcement knocked 47% off Capita's shares, reducing its market value by over £1.1 billion.
 The share price slide continued the following day, losing a further 13%.
 On 3 April 2018, Capita shares fell 6% to a 20-year low after British Airways decided to retain in-house operation of two UK call centres rather than award contracts to run them to Capita.
 On 23 April 2018, Capita launched a cash call to raise £701m and reported a £513m loss for the previous financial year.
 On 1 August 2018, Capita announced its profits in the six months to 30 June had dropped to £80.5m (from £195m in the same period in 2017), while revenues were down 4% to £1.98bn; the company's shares fell almost 9% after markets opened, to 148p a share.

-Following Lewis's appointment, the company embarked on a "multi-year strategy" to turn around the company.
+Following Lewis's appointment, Capita embarked on a medium-term strategy to turn around the company.
 In May 2019, the company became the first FTSE 250 company in 30 years to appoint rank-and-file workers to its board.
-Lyndsay Browne, a chartered accountant and finance manager, and Joseph Murphy, a project manager in the real estate division, beat competition from other internal candidates to become the first workers' representatives on the Capita board.
+Lyndsay Browne, a chartered accountant and finance manager, and Joseph Murphy, a project manager in the real estate division, topped competition from other internal candidates to become the first workers' representatives on Capita's board.

-In September 2019, the company announced that it was re-branding as a "purpose-led" living wage employer, changing its logo for the first time in 13 years.
+In September 2019, Capita announced that it was re-branding as a "purpose-led" living wage employer, changing its logo for the first time in 13 years.
 The company said that from April 2020, it will pay all 40,000 of its employees an independently verified "real living wage".
 This will involve a pay rise for almost 6,000 employees.
 The rates, which are set at the basic income needed to cover the real cost of living, are overseen by the Living Wage Commission.
+Less than five years later, Capita announced it would stop paying the real living wage and freeze pay for all staff as part of cost cutting measures.

+During the early 2020s, the company undertook a series of divestments of non-core businesses with the aim of raising £700 million in response to financial pressures from the COVID-19 pandemic.
+Nevertheless, Capita still opted to make several strategic purchases and investments.